sameertanveer23/sameertanveer23/README.md

 # 💫 About Me:
-🔭 I’m currently working as an ASE at Technosoft Solutions<br>👯 I’m looking to collaborate on .net core projects<br>🤝 I’m looking for help with getting more clients <br>🌱 I’m currently learning Azure <br>💬 Ask me about anything <br>
+🔭 I’m currently working as an ASE at Technosoft Solutions.<br>👯 Open to collaborating on .NET Core projects.<br>🤝 Seeking opportunities to expand my client base. <br>🌱 Deepening my knowledge of Azure.<br>💬 Feel free to ask me anything! <br>

 ## 🌐 Socials: